-We have all the Dr. Ed Ashby reports to date for you.
+We have all Dr. Ed Ashby's reports to date for you.
 As he releases more, we'll have them posted here.
-Here at GrizzlyStik our roots are in traditional archery so we find it interesting this Dr. Ashby has always used both longbows and compound bows in his testing.
-Traditional bowhunters embraced the EFOC, heavy arrow, and heavy broadhead idea early on, but lately compound shooters all over the world are using our GrizzlyStik carbon arrows and our GrizzlyStik single bevel broadheads for the largest of game with results that are becoming legendary.
+Here at GrizzlyStik, our roots are in traditional archery so we find it interesting this Dr. Ashby has always used both longbows and compound bows in his testing.
+Traditional bowhunters embraced the EFOC, heavy arrow, and heavy broadhead idea early on, but lately compound shooters all over the world are using our GrizzlyStik carbon arrows and our GrizzlyStik single-bevel broadheads for the largest of game with results that are becoming legendary.
 Some bowhunting camps in Africa now insist that if you're going to bowhunt with them, you'll be using a broadhead like the GrizzlyStik Ashby.
 Why?...

 Dr. Ed Ashby cleaning a Water Buffalo scapula during the testing process.